bcgov/ols-geocoder/BCAddressExchangeSchema.md

 LWR |Lower floor of building|No
 MEZZ|Mezzanine|No
 PAD|RV or mobile home Pad|No
-PARKING-ENTRANCE|Parking entrance|No
+PARKING-ENTRANCE|Parking entrance/exit|No
 PARKING-EXIT|Parking exit only|No
 PH|Penthouse|Yes
 PLATFORM|Platform|No
 REAR|Rear of building|No
 RM|Room|No
-SERVICE-ENTRANCE|Service entrance|No
+SERVICE-ENTRANCE|Service entrance/exit|No
 SERVICE-EXIT|Service exit only|No
 SIDE|Side of building|No
 SITE|Site|No
 SUITE|Suite|Yes
 TERMINAL|Terminal|No
 TH|Townhouse|No
-TRUCK-ENTRANCE|TRUCK entrance|No
+TRUCK-ENTRANCE|TRUCK entrance/exit|No
 TRUCK-EXIT|TRUCK exit only|No
-TRUCK-PARKING-ENTRANCE|Truck parking entrance|No
+TRUCK-PARKING-ENTRANCE|Truck parking entrance/exit|No
 TRUCK-PARKING-EXIT|Truck parking exit only|No
 UNIT|Unit|Yes
 UPPR|Upper floor of building|No